 - Fresh Lemon Juice & Zest: Please get a fresh lemon for this recipe!
 Don't use the kind from a plastic bottle!
 Speaking of zest...
 Do you ever zest your lemons?
 You should!
 It really enhances the lemon flavor!
 Just make sure not to get any of the white pith.
 You only want the yellow lemon zest or you could end up with bites that taste bitter.

 - Poppy Seeds: Find them in the spice aisle!
+Use up the rest of your poppy seeds, make some everything bagel seasoning.

 - Butter, Milk & Sour Cream: You could substitute the sour cream with yogurt.
 I did not test with dairy-free alternatives.